daveebbelaar/openai-python-tutorial/04 Structured Output/README.md

 ## Conclusion

 Both JSON mode and function calling are valuable tools for obtaining structured output from LLM applications.
 Function calling provides more control and is recommended when possible, while JSON mode offers flexibility when the exact structure is not critical.
+However, if you want even more control over your outputs, [Instructor](https://github.com/daveebbelaar/python-openai-tutorial/tree/main/04%20Structured%20Output/instructor) is the way to go.